appsmithorg/appsmith-docs/website/docs/AI-assistants/appsmith-ai.md

 <dd>

-- Recursion Depth: Specifies the number of link levels the scraper traverses from the initial URL.
+- Recursion Depth: pecifies the number of link levels the scraper traverses from the initial URL.
 For instance, a recursion depth of 2 means the scraper will process the initial page (depth 0), pages linked directly from it (depth 1), and pages linked from those (depth 2).
-This setting helps manage the breadth of data collection.

 - Max Pages to Scrape: Defines the upper limit of pages to be processed.
-For example, setting this to 100 restricts the scraper to process only the first 100 pages encountered, preventing excessive data retrieval and managing resource usage.
+For example, setting this to 100 restricts the scraper to process only the first 100 pages encountered during the scraping process.
+These pages are typically processed in the order they are discovered (i.e., depth-first or breadth-first traversal), depending on the scraping logic, and not randomly.

 </dd>